 Group fitness classes have been around forever, but they’re likely to become even more popular in 2019.
 From cycling to kickboxing, group training is offered at most gyms and are typically included in your membership.
 More unique classes, like hula hooping, aqua zumba, and even goat yoga have been popping up in gyms across the country, and people are lining up to try these fun and quirky classes.
 Group fitness classes are perfect for people who like working out with a buddy, or gym newbies who aren’t sure where to start.
 Group training is a fun way to get in a good workout and meet new people who share the same fitness goals!

 Sometimes you just need to know what to eat and how different diets and meals affect your body.
 Hiring a dietician or choosing a meal plan that is created with your weight, shape, and metabolism in mind will deliver your workout results much quicker!
+I also recommend taking pre-workout before you with the gym!

 While many of us most likely haven’t been on a trampoline in years, trampoline workouts have been all the rage this past year.
 Everyone from famous actors and musicians to Victoria’s Secret models swear by trampolining, as it’s a great way to get your blood pumping and shake up your typical cardio routine.
 Trampolining is essentially the opposite of a high-impact workout like HIIT, as it is easy on the joints and can be practiced by almost anybody.
 Many gyms have started offering trampoline classes to their rosters, and some gyms have even dedicated their services to trampoline-inspired workouts.
 If you’re interested in trying trampolining, see if there are any gyms near you that offer classes and get bouncing!